wansongtao/blog-service/README.md

 English | [简体中文](/README.zh-CN.md)
 # BLOG-SERVICE

-**Blog Service** is a permission management system Web service that uses the **RBAC0** permission model and supports interface-level permission control.
+A backend service for a blog management system, using the **RBAC0** permission model, supporting interface-level permission control.
+This project is a personal study project, and the code may not be well structured.
+It is not recommended for production use.

 ## Features